LAST UPDATED: September 17, 2019

 PUBLISHED ON September 17, 2019

-An oxygen or lambda sensor measures the air to fuel ratio entering your car’s engine and helps you determine if your car is starting and running smoothly.
-It also monitors the emissions from your car’s exhaust and measures the amount of unburnt oxygen.
-Oxygen sensors are built into vehicles produced after the 1980s, but they do wear out just like any other car component.
-Here’s a buying guide of some of the best oxygen sensors that you could use as aftermarket replacements for your vehicle.
+An oxygen or O2 sensor measures the air-to-fuel ratio entering your vehicle’s engine and helps determine if it is starting and running smoothly.
+It also monitors the emissions from the car’s exhaust and measures the amount of unburnt oxygen.
+Oxygen sensors are built into vehicles produced after the 1980s, but they wear out just like other components in your car.
+Here’s a guide of some of the best oxygen sensors that you could use as aftermarket replacements for your vehicle.

 Why Trust Us